Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 Dolpo Trek

-Want to walk to a less-traveled, remote, secret kind of place?
+Want to walk to less-traveled, remote hiking routes in Nepal?
 The Dolpo Trek in Nepal is exactly that.
 The place has been divided into two parts: Upper and Lower Dolpo.
 Both are beautiful lands, but quite different from one another.
 This trek usually takes from 20 to 30 days and starts from a small town called Juphal.
 You will pass through wilderness rarely disturbed by humans.
 Imagine massive mountains, tiny villages, and a bewildering maze of trails rarely trodden by humans.

 The Upper Dolpo Trekis the more difficult of the two!
 It takes almost 24 to 27 days to cover a distance of over 200 kilometers!
 It would consist of crossing some very high mountain passes, with Kang La at 5,360 meters, offering spectacular views of the glorious Dhaulagiri mountains as well as masked glimpses of Tibet!
 Shey village and Shey Gompa monastery, located dramatically against barren cliffs, are also highlights of this trek.
 The setting gives a sensation of being left in total wilderness.

-The Nar Phu Valley Trek is a fabulous discovery, a set of trails 110 kilometers long through dramatic terrain, looking somehow untouched by modern civilization.
+The Nar Phu Valley Trek is one of the quietest and least-trafficked trails in Nepal, a set of trails 110 kilometers long through dramatic terrain, looking somewhat untouched by modern civilization.
 All the restricted area treks in the Himalayas require special permits, which will guarantee you a very peaceful, uncrowded trek.
 The journey starts in the village of Koto and passes through amazing scenes of steep canyons, alpine meadows, and villages of the Tibetan Buddhist type.
 At an elevation of 4,080 meters, you reach Phu, an ancient settlement where stone houses stack upon each other like building blocks.

 Kanchenjunga Trek

-The Kanchenjunga Trek is an off-beaten adventure of about 20 to 30 days around incredible scenery to the third-highest mountain in the world.
+The Kanchenjunga Trek is one of the best remote off-beaten adventures of about 20 to 30 days around incredible scenery to the third-highest mountain in the world.
 It is a remote region that issues permits and brings you to the far eastern part of Nepal, where wilderness areas are in pristine condition and the finest in the nation.
 The trail begins at Taplejung and passes through traditional villages of Limbu and Rai communities, such as Mitlung and Chirwa, where old customs are not altered.
 Other villages, such as Ghunsa village, are a step back in time, with their stone buildings and beautiful Ghunsa Gompa monastery.
 You cross high passes such as Mirgin La and Sele La that require strong fitness and expert acclimatization.

 Kanchenjunga Base Camp Trek is 220 km and the entire Kanchenjunga Circuit Trek is more than 300 km. the North Base Camp is situated at Pangpema (5,143 meters) where you will get some of the most fantastic, never-to-be-forgotten views of the vast north wall of Kanchenjunga that will leave you gaping in amazement, and the South Base Camp is located at Oktang (4,730 meters) where you will get captivating views of the south face of Kanchenjunga.
 Other uncommon views encompassed the sighting of uncommon creatures such as snow leopards and red pandas within the Kanchenjunga Conservation Area.
 You will be required to prepare well; however, in return, you get the splendor of wild beauty and a unique culture, thus making your experience all the more extraordinary.